 This tool is designed to assist hospitals in the development of an Incident Action Plan (IAP) for each Operational Period.
 The IAP is a process which uses a combination of Hospital Incident Command System (HICSi) Forms; it is minimally comprised of HICS 201 Incident Briefing, HICS 202 Incident Objectives, HICS 203 Organization Assignment List, HICS 204 Branch Assignment List, and HICS 215A Incident Action Safety Analysis.

-The attached Guidelines for Developing Best Practices to Assist California Hospitals in Preparing for and Responding to a Water Disruption are being published in draft form and are for hospital use in preparing for the November 17, 2011 California Statewide Medical and Health Training and Exercise Program.
-These tools may also be used for any other hospital water disruption planning activities.
+The attached Guidelines for Developing Best Practices to Assist California Hospitals in Preparing for and Responding to a Water Disruption may be used for any hospital water disruption planning activities.

 These guidelines were drafted under the CHA Hospital Preparedness Program with participation from a work group which was comprised of hospital representatives and state regulatory agencies.

 The guidelines address:

 Overview of a hospital water disruption